Using health insurance and Medicare for alcohol, drug rehab and substance abuse treatment at First Step Services, LLC

 1. During the phone call for the initial appointment, have your health insurance information available.

-2. Bring your card to the initial appointment.
+2. Bring your Health Insurance card to the initial appointment.
 Information on the card must be accurate and up to date.
 Expired cards are denied by insurance.
+We do not need your actual Medicare card; only the Medicare Advantage card.

 3. Arrive to the initial appointment 15 minutes early to complete the insurance coverage financial document or “CMS1500” red and white form.